namdev-rathod/DevOps-Real-Time-Interview-Questions/README.md

 13. Why ansible?

 # Monitoring
+1. Which monitoring tools are used in Project?
+2. How grafana monitoring works
+3. Explain about promethous
+4. How to export CloudWatch Logs to Grafana
+5. What is ELK?
+6.

 # Bash Scripting
 1. Write a program to count no of times each word present in the string and save it in the